OpenFieldAutomation-OFA/ros-weed-control/teknic_hardware/README.md

 ```

 ## Motor Setup
 The motor should be setup with the ClearView software.
 The details can be found in the [User Manual](https://teknic.com/files/downloads/Clearpath-SC%20User%20Manual.pdf).
-The hardware interface assumes that the motor is tuned and homing parameters and software limits were set up.
+Make sure that the motor is tuned and homing parameters are set up.

 ## Interrupting Moves
 This package uses the sFoundation software library and a feature called "interrupting" moves (not in the official documentation) which allows executing moves immediatly instead of storing them in a queue.
 This feature is the reason why the “Advanced” firmware option is needed.